triforkamsterdam/BrightcenterSDK-Corona/README.md

 }
 ```

--for questions, create an issue with the issue tracker on https://tst-brightcenter.trifork.nl OR create an issue on github
+-for questions, create an issue with the issue tracker on https://tst-brightcenter.trifork.nl

 -You can check main.lua for some examples.
 YOU SHOULD NOT INCLUDE THIS IN YOUR PROJECT